 Do your research beforehand.
 Most, if not all, nursery management software companies are open about their pricing packages on their websites.
 Take a look so that you have a ball-park figure of what you are willing to spend.
 It’s important to be reasonable.
 You can’t be considering spending £50 per year and expecting to get a bucket load of services and features.
 Unfortunately, a package like that does not exist.

-When you are weighing up nursery management softwares, consider what value as a whole does the software company offer your nursery.
+When you are weighing up nursery management software, consider what value as a whole the software company offers your nursery.
 Check out their blog posts and social media pages to see what the company is communicating about the industry.
 Do they actually provide industry insight or are they only pushing marketing their system?
-During your demo this would be a good question to ask well.
+During your demo, this would be a good question to ask well.
 Ask your demo-doer to send you some examples of downloadable resources or interesting content for you to look at later.

 That brings us to the next point: do they regularly update their system?
 You want to make sure that your provider updates their software fairly frequently.
 This will most likely improve your user experience of the software if the provider often improves its system.
 On top of this, it shows you that:

 Finding out what the consensus is for the nursery management software you are interested in is another good step.
 If somebody already uses the provider you like and has an issue with them- you want to know.
 More importantly, you want to see what people are raving about.

 Chat to other nursery managers about what systems they use (and if they’re happy with them).
 Take some time to read the reviews online about the provider.
 You could also check out Facebook groups and online discussion forums to see what members of the sector are saying.
 When looking at reviews, be sure to ask about the provider’s customer service.
 What is it like?
 Helpful?
 Friendly?
 Attentive?
 These are the reviews you are looking for.
 You want to make sure that they don’t drop you once they have your billing info.